top of page

 My Journey

 We didn’t understand the process.
-We didn’t know what a short sale was.
-And the hardest part?
-We had no one to guide us.
-No one explained our options or helped us make sense of what was happening.
-We felt completely alone, and that experience stuck with me.
+We had never even heard of a short sale.
+And the hardest part was that we had no one guiding us through it.
+No one explained our options or helped us understand what was happening.
+It felt like we were completely on our own.

+That experience stuck with me.
 It’s the reason I do this work today.
-You're not alone!

 Handshake icon representing short sale support